 Penal Code 281 PC is the California statute that defines the crime of bigamy.
-This section makes it illegal to marry one person while you are still married to someone else.
+This code section makes it illegal to marry one person while you are still married to someone else.

 281. (a) Every person having a spouse living, who marries or enters into a registered domestic partnership with any other person, except in the cases specified in Section 282, is guilty of bigamy.